loopbackio/loopback-next/examples/todo/README.md

     ```

 Feel free to look around in the application's code to get a feel for how it
-works, or if you're still interested in learning how to build it step-by-step,
+works.
+If you're interested in learning how to build it step-by-step, then
-then continue with this tutorial!
+continue with this tutorial!

 ### Stuck?